VoltDB/voltdb/tests/geb/vmc/README.md

 Automated Tests of the VMC (VoltDB Management Center), Using GEB
 ----------------------------------------------------------------

-This page describes the GEB automated tests of the VMC (VoltDB Management Center), which is the new UI, replacing the old Web Studio.
-These automated tests are believed to provide more than the level of coverage of the now deprecated GEB tests of Web Studio, in the ../studioWeb/ directory.
+This file describes the GEB automated tests of the VMC (VoltDB Management Center), which is the new UI, replacing the old Web Studio.
+These automated tests are believed to provide more than the level of coverage of the old GEB tests of Web Studio, in the, now deleted, ../studioWeb/ directory.

 To run these tests of the VMC:
-1. Download and install OR build from source the VoltDB pro version.
+1. Download and install OR build from source VoltDB, preferably the pro version (since 'genqa' requires pro).
-2. From the voltdb/tests/test_apps/genqa/ directory, launch a backgrounded genqa application server ("./run.sh server &").
+2. From the voltdb/tests/test_apps/genqa/ directory, launch a backgrounded genqa application server:
+      ./run.sh server &
+   (You can also run against other examples, such as the 'voter' example, but the testing is less complete.)
 3. From the voltdb/tests/geb/vmc/ directory, launch the all-in-one install/run
-   script for the automated test ("./gradlew firefox --rerun-tasks").
+   script for the automated tests:
+      ./gradlew firefox --rerun-tasks
+   (You may use 'firefox' or 'firefoxTest'.)
-4. Scan the console output for highlighted FAILED messages or failed test counts and/or browse the test result summary rooted in: voltdb/tests/geb/vmc/build/reports/firefoxTest/tests/index.html
+4. Scan the console output for highlighted FAILED messages or failed test counts and/or browse the test result summary rooted in: voltdb/tests/geb/vmc/build/reports/firefoxTest/tests/index.html or, if you used Chrome: voltdb/tests/geb/vmc/build/reports/chromeTest/tests/index.html
 5. Stop the backgrounded server ("voltadmin shutdown" or "kill %1" – or "kill <whatever your actual background job number(s) may be>").